October 1, 2025

 A Cafe Where the Sun Never Sets

 F*ck off Starbucks, this Parisian cafe is serving vibes with its coffee.
-Developed by multidisciplinary creative collective, Uchronia, the interior of Cafe Nuances captures that beautiful moment when the sun dips below the horizon creating a beautiful gaussian blur of day and night.
+Developed by multidisciplinary creative collective, Uchronia, the interior of Café Nuances captures that beautiful moment when the sun dips below the horizon, creating a gaussian blur of day and night.

 I am not saying this cafe looks cheap at all!
-BUT it reminds me of when I was in design school and tasked with organizing an exhibition with little-to-no budget.
-We needed to figure out what applications would feel elevated but not break the wallet and I wish we had the thought to use a gradient like this somehow.
+BUT it reminds me of when I was in design school and tasked with organizing an exhibition on a small budget.
+We needed ideas that felt elevated without breaking the wallet—wish we had thought of using a gradient like this!

 Portfolio of the Week